 Where: 6 Chepstow Road, Notting Hill, London W2 5BH

 It’s a veggie cafe with airy interiors.
-With their ever changing seasonal menu they have an array of ingredients handpicked from small organic farmers and local suppliers.
+With their ever-changing seasonal menu, they have an array of ingredients handpicked from small organic farmers and local suppliers.
 The Cafe owner believes in retaining the natural goodness of the ingredients used for creating dishes.
-They do not use over processed foods such as wheat, peanuts and soy.
+They do not use over-processed foods such as wheat, peanuts and soy.

 Where: 1st Floor, Neal’s yard, Covent Garden, London WC2H 9DP

-- Tibits, Heddon St, Mayfair, London
+- Tibits, Heddon St, Mayfair, London Image Source: Tidbits

 Tibits is a stylish self-service diner.
 The restaurant is owned by three Swiss brothers, the Frei Brothers.
-Their website says Tibits is all about- fresh, delicious and easy going.
-The food here is 80% vegan on every other day, except for tuesdays when it is 100% Vegan.
+Their website says Tibits is all about- fresh, delicious and easygoing.
+The food here is 80% vegan every other day, except for Tuesdays when it is 100% Vegan.
 All the items are labelled to indicate if Vegan.
 You pay here according to the weight of your plate, so you can take as much or as little as you want.
 There is a large seating area downstairs.
 Great decor and Worth visiting!

 Where:12-14 Heddon Street, Mayfair London, W1B 4DA

-There are many other restaurants that serve good vegan food like Farmacy, Yorica, Black Cat, The Gate, Ethos etc., but we have chosen the restaurants as per the ratings and popularity.
-(Our version of the best) With our list of the best, its very easy being a vegan in London So, Go explore!
+Many other restaurants serve good vegan food like Pharmacy, Yorica, Black Cat, The Gate, Ethos etc., but we have chosen the restaurants as on their ratings and popularity.
+(Our version of the best) With our list of the best, it’s very easy to be a vegan in London So, Go explore!

 (All the images have been sourced from Flickr.com under the creative commons license)

-Check out our restaurants and pubs section for you to plan your breakfast, lunch, dinner for any occasion.
+Check out our restaurants and pubs section for you to plan your breakfast, lunch, and dinner for any occasion.